afiqharith/Social-Distancing-and-Safety-Violation-Alert-ROI-MobileNetSSD-FYP/README.md

 #### LICENSE

-_This project is under MIT license, please refer [LICENSE](https://github.com/afiqharith/SocialDistancing-SafetyViolationROI-MobileNetSSD-FYP/blob/master/LICENSE)._
+_This project is licensed under the terms of the [MIT license](https://github.com/afiqharith/SocialDistancing-SafetyViolationROI-MobileNetSSD-FYP/blob/master/LICENSE)._